absurd-thought/CAPSTONE_drown_lankheet_murphy/README.md

 _Built with_ [AWS](https://aws.amazon.com/), [MySQL](https://www.mysql.com/), [Python](https://www.python.org/), and [streamlit.io](https://streamlit.io/).

 ## Getting started
 * Ensure that you have the latest version of Python installed.
+* Download the Github files.
+* Open the command line and navigate to where you saved the files.
-Use the code below to install the libraries needed for this project:
+* Use the code below to install the libraries needed for this project:
 ```
 pip install -r --upgrade requirements.txt
 ```